nhrot-fc/v-route-client/src/shared/api/generated/docs/SimulationApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **getSimulationStatus**
-> SimulationStateDTO getSimulationStatus()
+> SimulationDTO getSimulationStatus()

-Obtiene el estado actual de una simulación específica
+Returns the current status of a specific simulation

 ### Example